skukla/buildright-eds/docs/personas/BUILDRIGHT-PERSONAS-AND-FLOWS.md

 ---

-## Persona 1: Production Home Builder
+## Persona 1: Regional Production Builder

 ### **Profile**
 - **Name:** Sarah Martinez
 - **Title:** Purchasing Manager
-- **Company:** Sunset Valley Homes (Production Builder)
+- **Company:** Sunset Valley Homes (Regional Production Builder)
 - **Location:** Phoenix, AZ
-- **Scale:** Builds 120 homes/year across 3 active subdivisions
+- **Scale:** Builds 20-30 homes/year in the Desert Ridge subdivision
 - **Tier:** Commercial-Tier2 (volume pricing)
+- **Note:** Regional builder without ERP integration; uses BuildRight portal directly for ordering

+### **Why This Scale?**
+Regional builders at 20-30 homes/year are large enough to benefit from template-based ordering and negotiated pricing, but small enough that they don't have ERP systems that would automate supplier integration.
+They use the BuildRight B2B portal directly—making this persona ideal for demonstrating Adobe Commerce's full B2B capabilities.

 ### **Use Case**
-Sarah is ordering framing materials for the next 8 units of "The Sedona" floor plan in their Desert Ridge subdivision.
-She's already ordered materials for 24 units of this plan, so she has a saved template.
-She needs to adjust quantities slightly because 3 of the 8 units will have an optional bonus room.
+Sarah is ordering framing materials for the next 3 units of "The Sedona" floor plan in their Desert Ridge subdivision.
+She's already ordered materials for 8 units of this plan this year, so she has a saved template.
+She needs to adjust quantities slightly because 1 of the 3 units will have an optional bonus room.

 ### **User Flow: Template-Based Repeat Ordering**